 Mural Sized Graphics

 Let’s face it.
 The average pop up display is a 10′ wide by almost 8′ high curved back wall.
-Many are sold with a fabric skin that accepts “Velcro on” graphics (detachable graphics).
-This is a little boring.
+Many are sold with a fabric skin that accepts hook and loop graphics (detachable graphics).

 A Mural Pop Up uses full color graphic panels instead of fabric.
 The 10′ curve graphic mural pop up gives you the opportunity to attendees a huge billboard as they walk by.
 Don’t show small stuff here…show a huge well designed image that covers your whole back wall with a strategically placed message and you can’t help but attract attention.
 Trade Show Displays.